-Itemized Requests for 2024-2028 Design and Engineering - Various Buildings \$2,000,000 Allocate money for the design and engineering costs associated with reviewing all County buildings.
+Itemized Requests for 2024-2029 Design and Engineering - Various Buildings \$2,000,000 Allocate money for the design and engineering costs associated with reviewing all County buildings 5.
 Lean-To Addition to Pole Barn for Storage \$75,000 Construct a lean-to addition to the pole barn for additional storage at Maplewood.
-DPW buildings oper storage for building materials. ations have limited Maplewood & Barryville Air Compressor Replacements \$50,000 Purchase and install replacement air compressor systems in the Maplewood and Barryville main shops s.
-The existing ullive
+DPW buildings o storage for building materials. perations have limited Maplewood & Barryville Air Compressor Replacements \$50,000 Purchase and install replacement air compressor systems in the Maplewood and Barryville main sh ops.
+The existing compressors are past their useful life and need replacement.